-(9) Prior to the commencement of the development, a detailed method statement relating to works in close proximity to trees shall be submitted for approval in writing by the City Council, as Local Planning Authority.
-For the avoidance of doubt this include a plan identifying the location of trees affected by the development together with how the extension will be constructed to prevent damage or loss to the trees and their root systems.
+(9 The development hereby approved shall be carried out in accordance with the Arborcultural Impact Assessment with Tree Protection Measures by Godwins Arboricultural Limited, stamped as received on the 19 November 2020 by the city council as local planning authority.
+For the avoidance of doubt this includes a plan identifying the location of trees affected by the development together with how the extension will be constructed to prevent damage or loss to the trees and their root systems.
 The development shall be carried out in accordance with the agreed method statement.
+All tree work should be carried out by a competent contractor in accordance with British Standard BS 3998 "Recommendations for Tree Work".